msp-timisoara/Python-Workshop-1/README.md

 ## Set up

-Make sure every one is set up correct with the same version of Python(preferably 3.x), either with an IDE like Pycharm or can at least run python scripts man- ually(if you want to do this, I recommend also presenting Powershell a bit).
+Make sure every one is set up correct with the same version of Python(preferably 3.x), either with an IDE like Pycharm or can at least run python scripts manually(if you want to do this, I recommend also presenting Powershell a bit).

 ## Workshop flow